oschonrock/hibp/README.md

 hash=$(date | sha1sum); ab -c100 -n10000 "http://localhost:8082/check/plain/${hash:0:10}"

-# These the key figures from a short run on an old i5-3470 CPU @ 3.20GHz with 4 threads
+# These are the key figures from a short run on an old i5-3470 CPU @ 3.20GHz with 4 threads

 Requests per second:    3166.96 [#/sec] (mean)
 Time per request:       31.576 [ms] (mean)
 Time per request:       0.316 [ms] (mean, across all concurrent requests)
 ```

-This should be more than enough for almost any site, in fact you may want to reduce the server to just one thread like so:
+This should be more than enough for almost any site, in fact you may
+want to reduce the server to just one thread like so:

 ```
 ./build/gcc/release/hibp-server data/hibp_all.bin --perf-test --threads=1